Head-to-Head

 Product Summary

-AppOmni is a SaaS Security Posture Management platform focused on configuration, compliance, and policy enforcement.
+AppOmni is a SaaS Security Posture Management (SSPM) platform built around configuration, compliance, and policy enforcement.
+It helps security teams inventory connected applications, map OAuth grants, monitor configuration drift, and support audit reporting.

 Use Cases icon